This post contains affiliate links.

 Daniel and I met Andrea, the amazing owner who started the shelter 12 years ago, and she told us all about the history and challenges that come along with being one of the only no-kill shelters in the area.

 Of course, we also played with the dogs, took way to many pictures, and walked them with her in the woods behind the shelter.
 Sibiu Animal Life is really clean, nice and well-run, and located only 15 minutes from Sibiu by car.
 This is a perfect way to see some cute pups while also doing good!

 Villa Abbatis is located about an hour drive from Sibiu and offers horse and history tours for 110 euros per person.
 They’re usually 6 to 8 hours long and include lunch and visits to small towns and fortified churches as well.
 If you’re not too confident in your horse riding skills you can also check out Pension Ferma Brandusa in Avrig, where you can book shorter and more lowkey rides starting at only 50 lei / 10 euros each.

 13. Eat lunch at Palatul Burkenthal

 This palace is in Avrig along with the horseback riding, so they’re perfect to combine into a half-day trip.
-Daniel and I didn’t go but throwing on a summer dress and eating good food in the ornate gardens sounds like a perfect weekend activity in my book.
-It’s located 30 minutes away from Sibiu and you can find more info here.
+Daniel and I didn’t go but throwing on a summer dress and eating good food in the ornate gardens sound like a perfect weekend activity in my book.
+It’s located 30 minutes away from Sibiu.

 14. Paraglide over the Transylvanian Countryside